mhlyv/doorbell/README.md

 # Raspberry pi doorbell

 This is a very quick and dirty project made just for fun.
-A couple of wires and tape is used to detect when the door is opened.
+A couple of wires and tape is used to detect when the door is opened, then a randomly selected sound is played on a speaker.

 ## Installation